Ari Aster

 Ari Aster (born July 15, 1986) is an American filmmaker.
-After garnering initial recognition for the short film The Strange Thing About the Johnsons (2011), he became best known for writing and directing the feature films Hereditary (2018) and Midsommar (2019), both released by A24, making a name as a filmmaker of elevated horror.
-After pivoting away from the genre with Beau Is Afraid (2023), his next film, Eddington, premiered in competition at the 2025 Cannes Film Festival.
-His films are notable for their unsettling combination of horror, black comedy, and graphic violence.
-He co-founded the production company Square Peg with Danish producer Lars Knudsen in 2019.
+His films are noted for their unsettling combination of dark humor, horror, and graphic violence.
+After garnering some recognition for writing and directing the short horror film The Strange Thing About the Johnsons (2011) as part of his studies at the AFI Conservatory, he became widely known for writing and directing the horror films Hereditary (2018) and Midsommar (2019), establishing himself in the genre of elevated horror.

+Aster co-founded the production company Square Peg with Danish producer Lars Knudsen in 2019.
+He pivoted away from horror by writing, directing, and producing the surrealist comedy-drama film Beau Is Afraid (2023) and the satirical neo-Western thriller film Eddington (2025), both of which received generally positive critical reception but failed to perform at the box office.

 Early life

-Aster was born into a Jewish family in New York City on July 15, 1986, the son of a poet mother and jazz musician father.
+Ari Aster was born to Jewish parents in Princeton, New Jersey on July 15, 1986.
+The family moved to New York City when Ari was about a week old.
+His mother was a poet and his father was a jazz musician.
 He has a younger brother.
-Aster saw his first film, Dick Tracy (1990), when he was four years old; he recalled reacting to a scene where Warren Beatty's titular protagonist fired a Tommy gun in front of a wall of fire by jumping from his seat and running "six New York City blocks" while his mother chased him.
-As a child, he and his family briefly lived in England, where his father opened a jazz nightclub in Chester.
-When he was 10 years old, they returned to the U.S. and settled in Santa Fe, New Mexico, where he spent the remainder of his childhood.
-He describes himself as a "fat kid with a stutter" who felt alienated as a child and was kicked out of Santa Fe Prep.
-He was obsessed with movies, Leonard Maltin's Movie Guide and Hastings Video Store.
+He saw Dick Tracy (1990) when he was four years old, later recalling that he jumped from his seat and ran "six New York City blocks" while his mother chased him after seeing the scene in which Warren Beatty's titular protagonist fired a machine gun in front of a wall of fire.
+He spent some of his childhood in England, where his father opened a jazz nightclub in Chester.
+The family returned to the U.S. when he was 10 years old and settled in Santa Fe, New Mexico, where he spent the rest of his childhood.
+He described himself as a "fat kid with a stutter" who felt alienated and was kicked out of Santa Fe Preparatory School.
+He was obsessed with films, Leonard Maltin's Movie Guide, and Hastings Video Store.

-Aster originally aspired to become an author and became interested in filmmaking through screenwriting; although he would not begin actually making films until college, he had written six feature-length screenplays during his high school years.
+Originally aspiring to become an author, Aster became interested in filmmaking through screenwriting, and wrote six feature-length screenplays during high school even though he would not begin actually making films until college.
 As a child, he became obsessed with horror films and frequently rented them from local video stores: "I just exhausted the horror section of every video store I could find.
-I didn't know how to assemble people who would cooperate on something like that.
-I found myself just writing screenplays."
-In 2004, he began studying film at the Santa Fe University of Art and Design, where he began making several short films and also wrote for the local Weekly Alibi arts magazine.
+I didn't know how to assemble people who would cooperate on something like that [so] I found myself just writing screenplays."
+In 2004, he began studying film at the College of Santa Fe, where he made several short films and wrote for the local Weekly Alibi arts magazine.
 He graduated in 2008 and debuted as the writer and director of the short film Tale of Two Tims, which he submitted to the American Film Institute (AFI).
-This led to him being accepted into the 2010 class of fellows at the AFI Conservatory's graduate program, where he earned an MFA with a focus in directing.
+This led to him being accepted into the 2010 class of the AFI Conservatory's graduate program, where he earned an MFA with a focus in directing.